← Back to Insights

 Reviews compound.
 The business that starts building its review profile today will be 50, 100, 200 reviews ahead of the one that waits until "things slow down."

 AI recommendations favor businesses with volume, recency, and consistent sentiment.
-That advantage doesn't appear overnight, but it does appear, and once it's built, it's hard to take away.
+That advantage does not appear overnight — but it does appear.
+And once it is built, it is hard to take away.

 The playbook is straightforward: